 Vacuum-Formed Surgical Guides

-Dr. Michael Scherer prints dental models and surgical guides on his Form 2 3D printer.
+Dr. Michael Scherer prints dental models for vacuum-forming surgical guides on his Form 2 3D printer.

 “Having my own in-office 3D printer saves a tremendous amount of time and expense in the laboratory.
 I can do the entire surgical guide process in about an hour and a half instead of having to send it away for a week.”